 2. Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.

 ■ NOTE: If the screen or gasket is damaged in any way, it must be replaced.

 3. Install the spark arrester assembly and secure with the cap screws.
-Tighten securely.
+Tighten cap screws to 48 in.-lb.

 Light Bulb Replacement